What Is Orthostatic Hypotension?

 Acupuncture in OH has been studied for its potential effect on autonomic nervous system modulation and sympathetic-vagal balance.
 Proposed mechanisms include possible influence on baroreflex sensitivity and on central BP regulation — pathways still under investigation and not fully validated.

-Some clinical studies suggest that acupuncture may contribute to improvement in orthostatic symptoms in subgroups of patients.
-Evidence is still limited, and acupuncture should be regarded as adjunctive to postural measures, hydration, medication adjustment and, when indicated, pharmacotherapy.
+Some clinical studies suggest acupuncture may help improve orthostatic symptoms in patient subgroups.
+Evidence remains limited, and acupuncture should be regarded as adjunctive to postural measures, hydration, medication adjustment and, when indicated, pharmacotherapy.

-In older adults with medication-induced OH, review and adjustment of the involved drugs — conducted by the attending physician — remains the central intervention; acupuncture may be discussed as a complementary option, alongside adapted physical exercise and postural measures.
+In older adults with medication-induced OH, reviewing and adjusting the involved drugs — by the attending physician — remains the central intervention; acupuncture may be discussed as a complementary option, alongside adapted physical exercise and postural measures.
 Preventive fall management is a clinical priority in older adults.

 Prognosis